-By 1914 a new school had been constructed in the village and this building at present day functions as a private residence with the construction of a new school across the road in the 1990s.
+By 1914 a new school had been constructed in the village.
+This school was extended and restored in the 1990's for use as a community centre.
+The neighbouring principal's residence functions as a private residence.
+A new school was constructed across the road in the 1990's and has been recently extended.
 The original early church built c.1822 was demolished and replaced with the present modern structure in 1967.
 The original layout of the village is still visible with additional residential expansion taking place on the fringes on the village.